 “How many millionaires do you know who have become wealthy by investing in savings accounts?
 I rest my case.”

 – Robert G. Allen

 Regularly putting aside money just makes sense.
-It protects you against those unexpected and often expensive emergencies, helps you to build towards larger purchases like a car or a house, and on a more philosophical level, lets you appreciate the rewards of hard work.
+It protects you against those unexpected and expensive emergencies, helps you to build towards larger purchases like a car or a house—and on a more philosophical level—lets you appreciate the rewards of hard work.

-But if that $3.50 was put into some sort of savings scheme, it would earn interest over time that will counteract the effect of inflation to some degree.
+If that $3.50 had been put into some sort of savings scheme, however, it would earn interest over time that will counteract the effect of inflation.
 So far from just protecting yourself from future costs, saving money actually limits the effects of devaluation on your cash too.

 So we can all agree on the assorted benefits of saving money.
 But how should you save money?

 The classic trick of hiding money under your mattress clearly won’t work.
 But is a traditional savings account the only sure-fire way to put money away for a rainy day?
 It’s certainly useful in terms of short-term financial security, but you’ll find it impossible to build any significant long-term wealth from a savings account.